cstenkamp/siddata_server_docker/doc/readme_developer.md

 pre-commit install
 ```

 **Note that if your code needs to be reformatted (which will most likely be the case) these pre-commit-hooks will change your files on commit.
-If there were any changes by these hooks, the actual commit will be blocked, such that you may have to commit the files a second time!** (and, if the hooks noticed errors that it cannot automatically fix, fix the broken files manually).
+If there were any changes by these hooks, the actual commit will be blocked, such that you may have to commit the files a second time!** (and, if the hooks noticed errors that it cannot automatically fix, you have to fix the broken files manually before being able to commit for real).
+Use `git status` to be sure that your files are commited.

 To run the linters manually, you can use the command
 ```